INSIGHTS, RESOURCES & EVENTS

 - Initial Investment: Engaging with a project team such as an architect and a project manager can be an expensive up-front investment before you have sight of project costs/ feasibility.

 - Multiple Contacts: There are usually more parties to communicate with throughout a project, generally including – Architect or Interior Designer, QS/ Project Manager, Main Contractor, IT Consultant and a Furniture Provider.

-Benefits of Design & Build:
+Benefits of Design & Build for Workplace Procurement:

 - Communication: one company takes accountability and ownership of the entire project.